stevecalla/attendance_app_edx_v2/README_CHANGE_LOG.md

 ### 7/31/24
 - DONE = Heroku deploy.
 Add env variables

-- alternative display for youtube video (since not available offline)
+- DONE = removed pwa for now since it wasn't working offline
+- DONE = adjust favicon path; without pwa favicon loaded from /public/favicon.ico in dev and /favicon.ico in production

 - server crash?
-- pwa offline
 - middleware-origin in server.js?

 - adjust copy icon on status tab similar to the display in the code copy ux